The Confusion of Love

 Reading time: 8 minutes

 In his book The Art of Loving, psychologist Erich Fromm argues that love is the only answer to the problem of human existence, but that we are prone to erroneously identify many of our behaviours as love.
 It is for instance considered common sense to equate unselfishness with love.
 Yet complete unselfishness, where people even pride themselves for ‘wanting nothing for themselves’ and are ‘only living for others’, often results in tiredness, depression, troubled relationships, or possible life threatening diseases.[1]
 That is because they are not acting out of love, but out of anxiety that something indescribably bad will happen to them if they were to behave differently, and, God forbid, were to actually do something for themselves.
 Therefore in this blogpost we’re going to use Fromm’s book as a guide to determine what love is, and, perhaps even more important, what love is not.
-Simultaneously we will find out why self-knowledge is indispensable if we wish to know what it means to love, and how the ability to genuinely love changes our state of being from anxious and closed to open and joyful.
+Simultaneously, we will find out why self-knowledge is indispensable if we wish to know what it means to love, and how the ability to genuinely love changes our state of being from anxious and closed to open and joyful.

 With the title ‘The Art of Loving’, Fromm immediately reveals a confusion regarding the concept of love which brings so much calamity to our lives, namely the belief that love is something which is given to some but not to others, like the grace of God.
-By deliberately choosing the word loving, which is a verb, over the word love, he indicates that like any other skill, loving can be learned, taught, and cultivated.
+By deliberately choosing the word loving, which is a verb, over the noun love, he indicates that like any other skill, loving can be learned, taught, and cultivated.
 In other words, if no time and attention is spend on it, it will never grow, develop, and mature.[2]

-Brotherly love is love for our fellow human beings, and by extension for anything there is, the universe at large.
+Brotherly love means love for our fellow human beings, and by extension for anything there is, the universe at large.
 This type of love characterizes itself by a genuine wish for health, meaning and belonging for everyone and everything, from the amoeba and mosquito to tigers, mountains, planets, and people.
 That is, ALL people; this type of love is inclusive in the sense that we can sincerely wish health, prosperity and meaning/belonging for every living soul, not just the ones we happen to know and like.
 People who live out this type of love act like heaven, earth and the sun; for heaven embraces all beings, earth supports all beings, and the sun doesn’t discriminate on whom it shines.
 However, the cultivation of this type of love proves difficult when we have little or no self-knowledge.
-Because without self-knowledge, we tend to ignore our own personal dark side, and the result thereof is usually that we condemn evil deeds from others rather harshly, just like we condemn those same evil deeds harshly in ourselves (when we see them).
+Because without self-knowledge, we tend to ignore our own, personal dark side, and the result thereof is usually that we condemn evil deeds from others rather harshly, just like we condemn those same evil deeds harshly in ourselves (when we see them).
 Therefore, recognition, acknowledgement, and acceptance of our own personal dark side is required in order to cultivate genuine brotherly love.

-Motherly love is love for the helpless, and is by its nature also inclusive in that we can feel love for any being in need.
+Motherly love means love for the helpless, and is by its nature also inclusive in that we can feel love for any being in need.
 A new born baby is completely helpless without the mother (or another caregiver).
-Left to its own devices, a human baby has neither the skills, nor the knowledge or physique to survive on its own.
-Therefore for the first part of its life, it needs the help of anOTHER to develop and grow.
+Left to its own devices, a human baby has neither the skills, nor the knowledge or physique to survive and thrive on its own.
+Therefore, for the first part of its life, it needs the help of anOTHER to develop and grow.
 Just like babies there are many adults in helpless situations, for example those being displaced by wars or natural disasters, and it’s fairly easy for most of us to offer help in these kinds of circumstances.
 Yet cultivation of motherly love also proves difficult without adequate self-knowledge.
 Because then we are liable to ‘blame’ certain misfortunes on people’s ‘own fault’, and then they don’t deserve any kind of sympathy.
 A big population with little or no sympathy consists of the homeless for instance.
 We don’t know why they turned to the streets, but their appearance generally evokes feelings of disgust and anxiety.
 The same goes for alcohol or drug addicts and mental patients.
 Especially in highly developed, technological, and individualized societies, there is a big awareness (albeit mostly unconscious) that these misfortunes can happen to each and every one of us, and that has a tendency to give us the heebie jeebies.
 As long as we have not reconciled with our own dark side, those heebie jeebies will keep us from cultivating an all-inclusive love for whom ever is in need of help.

 Contrary to the above types of love, erotic love is by its very nature exclusive because it is the craving for complete fusion, for union with one other person.
 However, according to Fromm, it might also be the most deceptive type of love, because without brotherly love already being manifest in both individuals, what they call ‘love’ is either based on greed, possessiveness, or anxiety for loneliness.
 Therefore, if ‘I love you’ doesn’t simultaneously mean: ‘I love in you all of humanity, all that is alive.
 I love in you also myself,’ then whatever it is that we call ‘love’ is not actually love, but something else that we confuse for love.

 First there is the confusion of love with the explosive experience of falling in love: the sudden collapse of the barriers that existed until then between two strangers.
-After a while, however, the intimate person becomes as known as (or better: as little known as) ourselves, so that there are no barriers anymore to overcome.
+After a while, however, the intimate person becomes as known as (or, which is usually the case: as little known as) ourselves, so that there are no barriers anymore to overcome.
 Intimacy is then primarily established through sexual contact, because they experience separateness from the other person primarily as physical separateness.
 Therefore, physical union means overcoming (the idea of) separateness.
 Anxiety for (the idea of) separateness is then the basis for staying in a relationship, which is never a solid foundation.
 If we, on the other hand, could experience the infiniteness of our own personality, the other person would never become so familiar – because the miracle of overcoming the barriers might occur every day anew.
 In other words: if we know and understand that every moment we are born again,[3] we never cease to surprise ourselves, and hence another will never cease to surprise us either.[4]

 The love for self is often confused with selfishness, but in the West these terms are interchangeably used.
 Calvin calls self-love ‘a pest’, and Freud saw narcissism in it.
 From that perspective, love and self-love are mutually exclusive, and the more we have of one, the less we have of the other.
 Moreover, if love for another is virtuous, then self-love automatically becomes a vice.

 Yet if we follow that line of thought through, it won’t take long before we hit a major contradiction.
 For while it is deemed almost the highest virtue to have love for others – by which we mean other human beings – if we are to love all human beings, then I can’t escape having to love myself too, for what else am I but a human being!
-Therefore the love of myself is inseparably connected with the love for every other being.
+Therefore, love of myself is inseparably connected with love for every being.
 In fact, it’s the same thing.

-Selfishness by contrast consists of exclusively being interested in oneself.
+Selfishness, by contrast consists of exclusively being interested in oneself.
 A selfish person wants everything for himself, finds no joy in giving, and judges everyone and everything merely from its usefulness to him.
 Selfishness makes a person unable to love, either others or himself.
 Actually, the inability to love his real self makes the selfish person hate himself, and his selfishness is merely an unsuccessful attempt to cover up and compensate his inability to love.
-Naturally such a person will in time begin to resent life itself, and when more and more people get into such a state of being, it’s only a matter of time before the threshold is reached where the masses gladly go to war.
+Naturally, such a person will in time begin to resent life itself, and when more and more people get into such a state of being, it’s only a matter of time before a threshold is reached where the masses gladly go to war.

 So if you ever meet selfish people, be kind to them, for they are in enough trouble as it is.
 Buy them a coffee, sit down and have a talk.
 Ask, without judgment, how he or she is doing.
-Find out their definition of the good life, and ask about their life energy and bucket list for instance.
+Find out about their definition of the good life, and ask about their life energy and bucket list for instance.
 For it is well known that anger and anxiety can only be cured by love.

 Before moving onto the love of God, I wish to emphasize that Fromm inquires and analyses much deeper in his book than is to be read in the above paragraphs, which are primarily aimed at evoking thought and understanding about the concept of love, and how that can enrich our lives.
 If, however, you find your curiosity ignited about the psychology of love, all it’s pseudo-forms, and much more, I strongly recommend reading Fromm’s The Art of Loving.